doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. Download the latest version of [MGE XE](https://www.nexusmods.com/morrowind/mods/41102?tab=files)
 1. Extract the contents to your Morrowind root directory (not "Data Files").
 If you have unpacked correctly, the MGEXEGui.exe should be in the same folder as the Morrowind.exe
 1. Right-click the MWSE-Update.exe and select **Run as Administrator**.
 (You may want to add this executable to your anti-virus whitelilst.)
 Allow the update process to take place.
 The command-line window will automatically close when this process is done.

-1. Run MGEXEGui.exe
+Next, download the following MGE XE shaders.
+You can install these manually or using Wrye Mash's Installers Tab.
+If installing manually, extract them to your Morrowind *Data Files* folder:
+1. [MGE XE Land Bias Fix](https://mega.nz/file/ft5hUJ5L#-5Y533Rtwy2uX5moycm4pQjEDXClyFGl78XMDvfVzME) small tweak to the distant land height bias to reduce clipping/seams
+1. [MGE XE Shader - deband_fogaware](https://mega.nz/file/W8x3RTCK#w94LPJSeym5h82KUOg8SbkIoS8M7E-9Xm2Lar0gjqXw) an improved fog shader
+1. [MGE XE Shader - EdgeAA](https://mega.nz/file/HwxVXbQY#eSxnVWTbC165OC1EyC-P9IahvH05We88pyba-fy2ePI) improved anti-aliasing, to be used with MGE XE's AA settings

 MGE XE consists of five tabs with configurable options: Graphics, Distant Land, In-Game, Config, and Instructions.
 There are a number of MGE XE options to enable now:

-### Graphics
+### Graphics Tab
-The features in this section are self-explanatory.
+The features in this section are mostly self-explanatory.
 Select your display resoultion, set AA and AF (check the Config tab to report the max AA/AF your hardware supports).
-I recommend borderless windowed mode.
-Enable Vsync only if not already enabled through your GPU options.
+Enable borderless fullscreen windowed mode.
+Enable Vsync only if not already enabled through your GPU hardware options (if using an Nvidia card, this is enabled through the Nvidia Control Panel).

 Shaders requires some setup:
 1. Click the checkbox to enable shaders and enter "Shader setup..."
 1. Select the High quality preset.
 Ensure the following shaders are enabled:
+	- EdgeAA
 	- SSAO Fast
 	- Underwater Interior Effects
 	- Underwater Effects
 	- Sunshafts
 	- Bloom Soft
 	- Eye Adaptation (HDR)
+	- deband_fogaware

 You will need to run MGE XE at the end of your mod installation to regenerate distant land and enable mod-specific shaders.

-### Distant Land
+### Distant Land Tab
 Distant Land does what it says.
 My personal settings ensure a low performance impact and cleave to the original foggy aesthetic.

 The **Distant land generator wizard** lets you select which plugins MGE XE will use when generating distant land.
 I recommend selecting **Use current load order**.
 When you click **Continue** a prompt will offer you three options to generate distant land: